Month 12, Day 17, Thursday 5:30 p.m.

 “Yes, well, your faculties were somewhat impaired at the time I mentioned it.
 Lord Lynwood asked to meet you quite insistently the last time we spoke.
 I made it clear to him that I don’t control you, but I would pass along the request.
 I also made it clear that you expect a sort of…tribute, for doing favors like this.
 He says he’s prepared something.”

 She raised an eyebrow.
 “A bribe, just to meet me?”

-“More like payment, to make it worth your time, and in the hopes that you’ll look favorably on him.
+“More like payment.
+To make it worth your time, and in the hopes that you’ll look favorably on him.
 Your reputation precedes you.
 I don’t know what the payment is, or what exactly he wants from you, but if he gives you something of value, I’d be willing to split its worth with you.
-It could solve some of your gold problem, at least, and if he has a request you can’t fulfill, you could simply turn him down.
+It could solve some of your gold problem, at least, and if he has a request you cannot fulfill, you could simply turn him down.
 It only requires that you act powerful and mysterious enough that he feels the meeting was worthwhile.”

 She crossed her arms.
 “Half of any tribute he gives me?
 Why should I agree to that?”

 “I’m brokering the meeting.”